Locations:

 When should I see my healthcare provider?

-Make sure to mention any new or different symptoms too.
+Make sure to mention any new or different symptoms as well.
 Your provider can adjust your treatment options to fit your current symptoms as they change over the course of your life.

-Go to the emergency room if your symptoms include:
+Go to the ER if your symptoms include:

-• What activities, foods or drinks should I avoid?
+• Which activities, foods or drinks should I avoid?

 A note from Cleveland Clinic

-Being diagnosed with any chronic condition means you unexpectedly have a lifelong disease to manage.
+Being diagnosed with any chronic condition means you unexpectedly have a lifelong issue to manage.
 That includes ocular rosacea.
-It can seem overwhelming at first, but as you learn what helps you control your symptoms and which triggers to avoid, you should be able to get into a good rhythm of feeling like yourself again.
-Your healthcare provider can help you come up with treatment plans and strategies to avoid your triggers.
+It can seem overwhelming at first, but as you learn what helps you manage your symptoms and which triggers to avoid, you should be able to get into a good rhythm of feeling like yourself again.
+Your healthcare provider or eye care specialist will help you come up with treatment plans and strategies to avoid your triggers.

 Medically Reviewed